Netolice: History

 The Slavic tribe settled the area probably already in the 8th century and was one of the first in Bohemia.
 The first written mention of Netolice is from 981, after the castle in Netolice was mentioned in Chronica Boemorum.
 After the massacre of Slavník dynasty in 995, the Netolice castle became the property of the ruling Přemyslid dynasty.
 The settlement was established below the castle around the Church of Saint Wenceslaus.
 Netolice became the administrative and trade centre of the region for its location on the crossroads of important trade routes.

+Netolice obtained market privileges from King George of Poděbrady in 1468.
+At the beginning of the 16th century, the town was acquired by the Rosenberg family.
+The town prospered and developed, but this ended with the advent of the Thirty Years' War, after Netolice was conquered and burned by the army of General Henri Duval Dampierre in 1619.
+The town recovered only slowly.
+In 1622, the estate was bought by the Eggenberg family.
+In 1719, the estate was acquired by the Schwarzenberg family.
+The town's second era of prosperity occurred in the 18th and 19th centuries, when new schools, the town hall and the railway were built.